Understanding the Importance: An Example of an RFI in Project Management

 Clarifying Responsibilities Across Stakeholders

-Role confusion creates project friction and leads to both coverage gaps and duplicated effort.
+Role confusion creates project friction.
 RFIs establish accountability by documenting who owns specific deliverables.

-In a study of 180 construction projects by the Construction Industry Institute, interface management issues—questions about where one contractor's scope ends and another begins—accounted for 23% of all RFIs.
-Questions like "Is the electrical contractor responsible for data cabling, or does that fall under IT infrastructure?" define boundaries that prevent both duplicated work and dangerous gaps.
+In many construction projects, a significant portion of RFIs specifically address scope boundaries—questions like "Is the electrical contractor responsible for data cabling, or does that fall under IT infrastructure?"
+These boundary-defining RFIs prevent duplicated work and coverage gaps.

 The responsibility clarification process:

-1. Identify the unclear boundary: Document where two scopes appear to overlap or leave gaps, with specific reference to contract sections
+1. Identify the unclear boundary: Document where two scopes appear to overlap or leave gaps

-2. Reference contract language: Quote relevant sections from agreements, statements of work, or specifications
+2. Reference contract language: Quote relevant sections from agreements or SOWs

-5. Document in writing: Ensure the response is logged and distributed to all affected parties with acknowledgment
+4. Confirm in writing: Ensure the response is documented and distributed to all affected parties

 For organizations managing multiple concurrent proposals, tracking these responsibility assignments becomes critical.
 Learn more in our RFI glossary.